Yelp/detect-secrets/docs/audit.md

                 Run detect-secrets audit .secrets.baseline, and audit all potential secrets.

+                It is recommended to configure the pre-commit hook for your project: https://github.com/IBM/detect-secrets/blob/master/docs/developer-tool-faqmd#how-do-i-set-up-the-pre-commit-hook - it automatically scans your code for secrets and blocks local commits if potential secrets are found.

+                The --fail-on-unaudited option can be added to your pre-commit config file to prevent unaudited secrets from being committed locally: https://github.com/IBM/detect-secrets/blob/master/docs/cheat-sheetmd#fail-pre-commit-if-there-are-non-audited-entries

         - Live secrets were found

                 Revoke all live secrets and remove them from the codebase.
 Afterwards, run detect-secrets scan --update .secrets.baseline to re-scan.